Built by attorneys who got tired

 Precision over coverage

-A clause that is extracted wrong is worse than a clause that isn't extracted at all — it creates false confidence.
+A clause extracted wrong is worse than a clause not extracted at all — it creates false confidence.
 We target 94%+ recall on clause types we support and do not expand the taxonomy until the new type meets that bar.
 We'd rather have 200 reliable clause types than 300 unreliable ones.

 Your data stays yours